Emergency Use Authorization (EUA) for the Treatment or Post-Exposure Prophylaxis of COVID-19

 Important facts about bamlanivimab and etesevimab

-Bamlanivimab and etesevimab are investigational medicines used together in adults and adolescents (12 years of age or older who weigh at least 88 pounds [40 kg]) who are at high risk for developing severe COVID-19, including hospitalization or death for:
+Bamlanivimab and etesevimab are investigational medicines used together in adults and children who are at high risk for developing severe COVID-19, including hospitalization or death for:

 - treatment of mild to moderate symptoms of COVID-19, OR

 post-exposure prophylaxis for prevention of COVID-19 in persons who are:

 - not fully vaccinated against COVID-19 (individuals are considered to be fully vaccinated 2 weeks after their second dose in a 2-dose series [such as the Pfizer or Moderna vaccines], or 2 weeks after a single-dose vaccine [such as Johnson & Johnson’s Janssen vaccine]), or

 are not expected to build up enough of an immune response to the complete COVID-19 vaccination (for example, someone with immunocompromising conditions, including someone who is taking immunosuppressive medications), and

 - have been exposed to someone who is infected with SARS-CoV-2.
 Close contact with someone who is infected with SARS-CoV-2 is defined as being within 6 feet for a total of 15 minutes or more, providing care at home to someone who is sick, having direct physical contact with the person (hugging or kissing, for example), sharing eating or drinking utensils, or being exposed to respiratory droplets from an infected person (sneezing or coughing, for example).
 For additional details, go here, or